What is MobLab?

-2. They can particpate with any internet-connected device (smartphone, tablet, laptop, etc) by logging in at www.moblab.com. iOS (iPhone and iPad), Android, and Kindle Fire users can alternatively use the MobLab app downloadable from the device's app store.
+2. They can participate with any internet-connected device (smartphone, tablet, laptop, etc) by logging in at www.moblab.com. iOS (iPhone and iPad) and Android users can alternatively use the MobLab app downloadable from the device's app store.

 3. On game day, those students who log in before you start the first game will need to refresh their session list in order to join the game.

 - Email: email@example.com